 September 17, 2019

-On Friday the 16th of August 2019, Sound Scouts attended The Educator’s Australian Education Awards.
+On Friday the 16th of August 2019, Sound Scouts (an app that provides mobile access to a hearing test, that delivers an immediate report, including next steps if a hearing loss is detected) attended The Educator’s Australian Education Awards.
 Founder Carolyn Mee was in high spirits in anticipation of presenting the award for Primary School of the Year (Government).
 The evening was to celebrate those schools and individuals excelling in the field of education.
 Attendees included teachers, principals, and support staff all with one thing in common: a passion for children’s education and wellbeing.

 There’s a growing focus on STEM skills and real-world problem solving for educators.
 On the awards night, schools added to their accolades with awards like Innovation in Learning Environment Design, Innovation in Curriculum Design and Best Use of Technology.
 We decided to look into what made some of these award recipients stand out.